ofiscal/tax.co/config/vat/README.md

 The data in the `fake_grouped/` folder are fake.

 The real grouped data include extra binary (0 or 1) columns that define groups of goods, such as "for babies" or "alcohol".
 Some of them overlap.
-Each good falls in at least one category, because some of the categoreis are defined based on the first two digits of the coicop code.
+Each good falls in at least one category, because some of the categories are defined based on the first two digits of the coicop code.